Wild land Fleury, Rangers add 3 players at trade deadline | Times Leader

 “We wanted to be tougher to play against,” Avalanche GM Joe Sakic said, in recalling how the Presidents’ Trophy winners were pushed around in a second-round playoff series loss to Vegas last year.
 “After that series, that was one thing we felt we could do a better of.
 And hopefully, we addressed that this year.”

-were playing catchup after two-time defending champion Tampa Bay acquired forwards in separate trades over the weekend, and the Florida Panthers landed .
+The East contenders were playing catchup after two-time defending champion Tampa Bay acquired forwards Brandon Hagel and Nick Paul in separate trades over the weekend, and the Florida Panthers landed Flyers captain Claude Giroux.

 The East-leading Carolina Hurricanes acquired forward Max Domi from Columbus in a three-team trade that also involved Florida.
 Domi has topped 40 points in four of his seven NHL seasons.